seelabs/rippled/docs/bridge/spec.md

 3) Create the bridge ledger object on each door account.

-4) If this is an XRP to XRP bridge, use a `AccountCreate` transaction to create accounts for the signature rewards and accounts for the witness servers to submit transactions from (they may be the same account).
+4) If this is an XRP to XRP bridge, use an `AccountCreate` transaction to create accounts for the signature rewards and accounts for the witness servers to submit transactions from (they may be the same account).
 Use the door account's master key to add witness signatures for this bootstrap